-Queensland Flower Growers was formed in 1987 and in 1998 FAQI commenced its role as the peak industry organisation for the Queensland cut flower and foliage industry.
-Today, FAQI is recognised as the industry’s peak State body proactively addressing common challenges, implementing solutions and representing its members to government, technical agencies and other industry groups.
+Originally called the Queensland Flower Growers Association, the association was originally founded in 1987 to reprenst the growing industry but in 1998 commenced its role as the peak industry organisation for the entire cut flower and foliage industry.
+Today, FA is recognised as the industry’s peak body proactively addressing common challenges and representing its members to government, technical agencies and other industry groups.

 Aims & Objectives